Last updated on December 3rd, 2023 at 02:19 pm

-This is why they are extremely important and using one or the other could completely change the character of the whole song.
+Just like reverb, delay is highly responsible for creating ambiance and a sense of space in your mixes, and this is why they are extremely important and using one or the other could completely change the character of the whole song.

 With so many delay plugins out there, I know it can be hard to choose one, especially if you don’t already know the types of delays that are out there and what they are generally used for.

-If one sounds good, even if it’s not conventionally used this way, then keep using it.
+Keep in mind that there are no hard rules when using a delay.
+If one sounds good, even if it’s not conventionally used that way, then keep using it like that.

 What is a Delay and how does it Work?